Conrad Baars and the Vicious Cycle of the Unaffirmed

 Conrad Baars' circle reveals the deep cycle of feeling unloved and paths to healing.

-Conrad Baars, renowned for his work in Catholic psychotherapy, depicted a profound understanding of the human psyche through his various theories and diagrams.
 One such notable representation is the 'Vicious Circle of Feeling Unloved,' a simplistic yet deep visual insight into the emotional struggles many face, often unbeknownst to even themselves.

-The cycle begins with an individual feeling unloved, leading them to the negative belief that "I am no good."
+The cycle begins with feeling unloved, leading them to the negative belief that "I am no good."
 This thought pattern fosters feelings of inferiority and inadequacy, which in turn manifest as non-assertive behaviors.
 People caught in this stage often find themselves in a 'nice-guy syndrome,' where they constantly strive to please others, fearing confrontation or displeasure.
 However, this incessant need to appease and be liked can paradoxically result in neither having true enemies nor genuine friends.
 Their interactions are not rooted in authenticity but rather in a fear-driven need for approval.

 This lack of genuine human connection breeds feelings of isolation, which are intensified by the experiences of being ignored or taken advantage of by others.
 The illusory belief that "everyone likes me" surfaces, but this is not borne out of genuine mutual respect and love; rather, it stems from a superficial, often one-sided, interaction pattern.

 Consequently, feelings of withdrawal and depression begin to take hold.
 The lack of true emotional connection, combined with an inner conviction of worthlessness, becomes unbearable.
 The person becomes trapped in a whirlpool of negative emotions, constantly seeking external validation but never truly finding it.
 They are caught in a loop, always returning to the painful feeling of non-affirmation or being unaffirmed.
-He also calls it deprivation neurosis.
+He also calls this condition deprivation neurosis.

 However, Baars does not leave us in despair.
 He points out two significant spots where this vicious cycle can be interrupted and healing can begin.